-Do the penalties for misdemeanor possession vary depending upon the type of drug involved?
+Do the penalties for misdemeanor possession vary based on the drug?

 Centre County Drug Possession Attorney

-Free Initial Consultation with a Centre County Criminal Defense Lawyer
+Free Initial Consultation with a State College Criminal Defense Lawyer